deceive by, in, into, on or about?

 This is so deceiving to sellers who think they are hiring the realtor with the years of experience negotiating to look after them.

-In 2% of cases "deceive under" is used
+In 2% of cases deceive under is used

 People even slightly left-of-centre need to grow a set and start loudly calling out those who deceive under the guide of ' journalism ' at the behest of the right.